-2.10.2 Visual checking
+2.13.2 Visual checking

-- I. Check the following attachments: - lock nuts of the suspension; - channel sections correctly connected and in the right positions. - 2.
+- I. Check the following attachments: - lock nuts of the suspension; - coupling elements between the modules; - channel sections correctly connected and in the right positions. - 2.
 Check that the trap of the condensate drain is filled with water. - 3.
 Check the connections to the electronics module.